lbragstad/notes/code-review-checklist.md

 >    pass
 >```
 > your Spidey senses should be going off.
 We should make sure we deal with
-> exceptions if we are catching them.
-If there is nothing to deal with, then
+> exceptions if we catch them.
+If there is nothing to deal with, then are we
-> are we logging anything?
+> logging anything?
 If there is nothing to log, then is there a comment
 > explaining why?

 ### Migrations